 We're all ears!

-That’s why when you’re making a film with no budget, it’s a huge help that so many musicians have made their music free to use in the public domain, check out websites like the free music archive, or do your own google search for “copyright free music that sounds like _____” if there’s a certain artist whose sound you like.
+That’s why when you’re making a film with no budget, it’s a huge help that so many musicians have made their music free to use in the public domain.
+Plus software like iMovie often comes with a library of free to use sounds and music.
+Check out websites like the free music archive, or do your own google search for “copyright free music that sounds like _____” if there’s a certain artist whose sound you like.
 We have heaps more resources here.

 One great way to up the production value on your short film is by including sound effects.
 From squeaky doors and spooky footsteps, to birds singing and relaxing rain, sound effects can bring the world of your film to life.
 Play through your film again, and make a note where you think a sound effect might make your film feel even more realistic!
 Sites like Sound Bible have great free sound effects.

 4. Where can I learn more about how sound impacts storytelling?

 Give it a go!
 Trying out new ideas, playing by your own rules & experimenting are awesome ways to learn what works.
 You can also do your own research by watching Youtube tutorials, reading sites like WikiHow, and talk to your teachers.
 Sound is half of the audiences experience watching your film, so invest your time!
 You can also check out Episode 9 of Nextwave Online – a deep dive with sound engineer Scott Collins.

 Happy Filmmaking Nextwavers – we hope this helped you to sound it out!